kstep/pushybullet/README.md

 As a rule of a thumb, you can use a string instead of push target in which case it will be accepted either as device iden or contact email (if the string contains at-sign (`@`)); and you can use simple object and/or a set of keyword arguments in all cases where you usually need to use push object.

+Also note, if you use plain string as a push target, don't forget to call `push.bind(api)` before pushing to let push object know which API should it use.
+This step can be skipped if the push was already pushed before, bound to an API with `push.bind(api)` call or fetched from API with `api.pushes()` or `event.pushes()` (see below).
+For more on push binding, see "[Deleting pushes](#deleting-pushes)".

 ## Reading push history